eowfenth/lore/Characters/the Smiling Girl of Curly Red Hair.md

 I disagree with this notion.
 Should be the author or the Life itself bear the blame for this?
 None at all, in my opinion.

-The author simply did not take it for granted and make her existense remarkable unique.
+The author simply did not take it for granted and made her existence remarkable unique.
 Gave her (mark my words, I am sure this is final) the most beautiful smile I've seen.